itech-media/classgroup/README.md

 # ClassGroup

-ClassGroup is a utility to keep your CSS classses in JS consistently and semantically grouped.
+ClassGroup is a utility/[grouping mechanism](https://cube.fyi/grouping/) to keep your CSS classses in JS consistently and semantically grouped.
 It helps uncluttering your markup when using utility-driven CSS principles.

 It's foundation is a very simple recursive algorithm in form of a function that only accepts a single `Object` as a parameter, internally named _collection_.